-- For either of the methods, your phone’s bootloader must be unlocked.
+- For Method 2 and Method 3, your phone’s bootloader must be unlocked.

-- For the second method, you must have TWRP installed on your Mi A3.
+- For Method 3, you must have TWRP installed on your Mi A3.

 Download Xiaomi Mi A3 Android 10 Firmware

-The second is the Android 10 fastboot image.
-Now note that the fastboot image isn’t the official one as normally provided by Xiaomi.
+Note: The fastboot image isn’t the official one as normally provided by Xiaomi.
 I personally took the liberty to extract the payload.bin to get the partition image files and packaged it together for manual flashing.
 I have also added the ADB/Fastboot binaries to the package so that you wouldn’t need to set it up separately.

 So, download the firmware file according to the method you choose to install it.

 Note: At the time of publishing this post, the Xiaomi Mi A3 Android 10 firmware is only available for the Global variant.
-Although users with the European variant of the phone can install it, I wouldn’t recommend it.
+Although users with the European variant of the phone can install it.
+Available now!